 (5) If a document contains personal information and the applicant, or the person to whom the information relates, is an intellectually handicapped person, the agency may refuse access to the document if it is satisfied that access would not be in the best interests of the person.

-24. Deletion of exempt matter
+24. Exempt matter, deleting before access given

 If —